willdurand/willdurand.github.io/_posts/2020-01-07-unit-testing-with-ld-preload.md

    should be unique in C. This option would improve isolation but it would make the kernel code harder to read.
 2. Use my C library to write test programs.
-This option would make debugging harder as not even the test code could be "trusted".
+This option would make debugging harder because my library could introduce bugs in the test code.
 I would prefer not to rely on my incomplete _libc_ too much.
 3. Override the function under test (_FUT_) when running the test program.
 It is a combination of (1) and (2) and this guarantees that only the FUT is tested.